The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 ******************************************************************************************************************************************************

 .. warning::
-    The steps below might be simply outdated, it is recommended to follow the link to the official Docker documentatation
+    The steps below might be simply outdated, it is recommended to follow the link to the official Docker documentation

 This is a **mandatory step**, without this all of OpenLane scripts will fail.
 Follow `instructions here <https://docs.docker.com/engine/install/linux-postinstall/>`_ or you can use a script below, but keep in mind that by the point you are reading this it might be outdated.